-In remission refers to an absence of significant signs or symptoms associated with a particular mental disorder.
-Any signs or symptoms, if present, do not affect the individual's ability to perform their duties in a safe and predictable manner.
+Remission: Significant signs or symptoms of the mental health disorder are no longer present, i.e. any signs or symptoms, if present, do not affect the individual's ability to perform their duties in a safe and predictable manner.

-Medical Fitness for Duty Guidelines for Specific Mental Disorders
+Medical Fitness for Duty Considerations